why-haxe/why-pubsub/README.md

 ## Usage

 Define two interfaces containing all the publishers and subscribers needed.
-Then, pick an implementation class and use the interfaces as type parameters, wrapped by `why.PubSub`
+Then, pick an implementation class and use the interfaces as type parameters, wrapped by `why.PubSub`.

+Example:

 ```haxe
 var amqp = new why.pubsub.amqp.Amqp<MyPubSub>(...);